tarwn/lessthandot-hugo/blogs/content/posts/2011-08-19-reporting-services-error-the-tablix.md

 **Say what?**

 A table with detail rows is considered “dynamic” because the number of rows can change.
 A list is also dynamic, because the number of rows returned can change.
-A dynamic object can’t be nested inside another.
+A dynamic object can't be nested inside another.
 The table must be static, not dynamic.
 To achieve this, I edit the table so all information is in the header and there are no detail rows.
 To do so, I right-click the header and choose to Insert Row > Below.

 <div class="image_block">
   <a href="/wp-content/uploads/users/grrlgeek/SSRS List Editing Table 1.jpg?mtime=1313722871"><img alt="" src="/wp-content/uploads/users/grrlgeek/SSRS List Editing Table 1.jpg?mtime=1313722871" width="807" height="264" /></a>